metaplex-foundation/amman/README.md

 A _amman-explorer relay_ is launched automatically with the validator unless it is running in a _CI_ environment and if a relay is already running on the known _relay port_, it is killed first.

+A _mock storage_ is launched only if a `storage` config is provided.
+In case a storage server is already running on the known _storage port_, it is killed first.

 ```js
 import { LOCALHOST, tmpLedgerDir } from '@metaplex-foundation/amman'